03.19.26 blog post (not written by me)

 05.18.25 only the truth and nothing but the truth

 A woman has just left the local Asian market with mango mochi in her bag.
-She is satisfied with her ambiguous dessert, and justifies her choice by claiming that the shift in texture from rice flour gelatin to ice cream is itself arousing.
+She is satisfied with her ambiguous dessert, justifies her choice by claiming that the shift in texture from rice flour gelatin to ice cream is itself arousing.
 An interesting experience after all.

 It’s not far from the apartment she’s been living in for four months now, which is just a hallway with five rooms attached like the arms of a starfish.
 The sun is low, it is close to seven in the evening.
 There are students with unintelligible accents flitting by, aiming for a good table at the pub trivia.
 She is marginally jealous of them and all the things they seem to have to do, but becomes preoccupied with the concern that her German roommate will be meandering in the kitchen later tonight, at the time she planned to eat the mochi.